 Figure 3 shows a time-space diagram for part of the trips of this line.
-The numbers at the top of the figure indicate the time axis.
-The grey diagonal lines indicate the trips and the adjacent numbers are the corresponding train numbers.
-In order to keep Figure 3 as simple as possible, the compositions of the trains have been indicated for only a subset of the trains.
+The numbers at the top and bottom of the figure indicate the time axis.
+The grey diagonal lines indicate the trips, and the adjacent numbers are the corresponding train numbers.
+For simplicity, the compositions of the trains have been indicated for only some of the trains.
 Train units of type "3" are represented by dashed lines.
 Train units of type "4" are represented by solid lines.
 The train unit at the front of a train is represented by the rightmost line of a composition.